laineus/unsung-kingdom/README.md

 $ yarn run dev
 ```

+# Debug Tips

+You can click `M` key to activate debug features.
+It is only works when `development` mode.
+Also it doesn't works on Title screen.

+One of them can load SampleSaveData (`/sample_save_data/*`).

 # Contribute to translation

 1. Make an issue and branch (if not yet opened for the language)